syselement/ine-notes/icca/cloud-management/README.md

 [Workload responsibility](https://www.cyberark.com/what-is/cloud-workload-security/) includes the tasks and considerations involved in deploying, configuring, monitoring and securing the specific applications, services and data that make up the workload.

-CSP is responsible of
+CSP is responsible for

-- SaaS out of the box workload failures (with no customization)
+- SaaS out-of-the-box workload failures (with no customization)

 📌 *Effective software lifecycle management techniques are essential.*

-Customer is responsible of
+The customer is responsible for

 - Workload configuration
 - App and Data security